 It’s the cheapest and retains most of the beneficial nutrients found naturally in whey.
 Many people also prefer the taste, which is probably due to the lactose and fat.

-If you have problems tolerating concentrate, or you’re trying to emphasize protein while keeping carbs and fat low, whey protein isolate — or even hydrolysate — may be a better option.
+If you have problems tolerating concentrate, or you’re trying to emphasize protein while keeping carbs and fat low, whey isolate — or even hydrolysate — may be a better option.

-Keep in mind that even though concentrate is the most popular form, most studies have examined whey protein isolate.
+Keep in mind that even though concentrate is the most popular form, most studies have examined whey isolate.

 The main types of whey protein are concentrate, isolate and hydrolysate.
 They can vary in protein content, taste, digestibility and price.

 Effects of Whey Supplementation on Muscle Mass and Strength